csbridge/csbridge2020/templates/en/resources/student-faq.md

 ### I am lost.
 Where am I supposed to be?

-Check the schedule - <span style="color:red;">add more info. here once it's clear where the schedule will be posted</span>
+Check the schedule that is posted in your section page on Ed.
+That's where you'll find times, activities, and the necessary Zoom links.

 ### Can I re-watch lecture?